google/lovefield/docs/FAQ.md

 WebSQL is also used as a pure data store.
 Lovefield does not use WebSQL for indices or query execution.

-### I can not use IndexedDB as data store on Safari.
-Why?

-As of October, 2015, tests show that Lovefield's IndexedDB backstore could not be run on Safari 8 or Safari 9 beta.
-Safari simply throws mysterious DOM errors that do not happen on IE, Firefox and Chrome.
-This has been reported to WebKit/Apple but there's no word about ETA of fix.
-Please specify your connect options to WebSQL or Memory as mentioned [here](spec/02_data_store.md).
+### Do you support Safari now?

+Only Safari 10 and later versions are supported.

 ### Lovefield does not seem to work in private browsing of Safari/Firefox?

 That is true.
-Safari does not support any storage in private browsing, so WebSQL is not an option here.
-You may consider using Memory when detected private browsing in Safari.
+Safari does not support any storage in private browsing.
+You may consider using Memory.

 For Firefox, see [here](https://bugzilla.mozilla.org/show_bug.cgi?id=781982).